auth0/docs/articles/logs/index.md

 ### How long is log file data available?

-The length of time log file data is stored varies depending on your plan.
+The length of time log data is stored varies depending on your plan.

 Plan | Log Retention
 -----|--------------